Burger-Byte/robin-ai-observability/README.md

 Tips:

-- As a first step you may want to run the full stack and run the tests - this will show you how the otel collector logs out the received metrics.
+- As a first step you may want to run the full stack, run the tests & review the compose logs - this will show you how the otel collector logs out the received metrics.
 - The python applications are ran using uvicorn with the --reload flag, so any changes you make to the the python code will be reloaded and available instantly.
 - This project requires docker to run the stack and tests